fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 ### Afterthoughts and Conclusion

 This particular plugin was one that really began to test my resolve - it presented me with a couple unique challenges, both in terms of new topics I had never really dived into before (the deeper details of threading), and challenges related to my design choices.
-Having to interface with a shared library and keep things
-C-style was still fairly new to me, and handling things like member functions without the implicit `this` pointer proved to be a challenge that took some thought.
+Having to interface with a shared library and keep things C-style was still fairly new to me, and handling things like member functions without the implicit instance pointer proved to be a challenge that took some thought.

 There's still ample room for improvement - but it works well enough as is for now, and I'm glad that I took the time to design this particular system as multithreaded from the get-go.
 I cannot imagine that going back and retrofitting a single-threaded system to be multithreaded would've been much fun.
 Regardless, any comments or criticism would be appreciated - I have a lot to learn, and I can't do so without having my mistakes made abundantly clear!

 To close out, here's an example video of me testing this very plugin on Mac OSX - which served as verification that Vulkan (shimmed to Metal thanks to MoltenVk) was working on Mac, and that I wasn't going to have to deal with any weird bugs (thank heck) on Mac.
-Here, we asynchronously load three items: a skybox texture from a
-`.dds` file, a `.png` texture for the house, and the `.obj` mesh data for the house:
+Here, we asynchronously load three items: a skybox texture from a  `.dds` file, a `.png` texture for the house, and the `.obj` mesh data for the house:

 <iframe width="400" height="300"
 src="https://giant.gfycat.com/CautiousKlutzyAcornweevil.webm">